Phase 3: The Applicant Pool and Interviewing

 Interview Documentation

-During the interview process, take only job related notes that support reasons for hire or non-hire.
-Refrain from taking notes that include physical descriptions (e.g. clothing, age, color, height, accent, etc.).
-Refrain from asking committee members to numerically rank candidates to avoid bias effects.
+During the interview process, take only job description related notes that support reasons for hire and non-hire documentation.
+No opinions about candidates should be written on any applicant materials and refrain from physical descriptions (e.g. clothing, age, color, height, accent, etc.).
 All notes and e-mails can be viewed via a FOIA (Freedom of Information Act) request.
-Notes are turned in to HR and kept with the hiring packet.
+In Step 10, all search notes are turned in to HR and kept with the hiring packet.

-The committee will be required to provide reasons of non-selection for candidates who were not hired.
-These reasons should be related to the "Requirements and the Desirables" of the position description.
-If Equal Opportunity Compliance finds the reason to be too general, the applicant will be sent back in the workflow with an email request for more information.
+Prior to offering a candidate a job offer, the committee will be required to provide reasons of non-selection for candidates who were not hired.
+These reasons should be related to the requirements and the desirables of the position description.
+If EOC finds the reason to be too general, the applicant will be sent back in the workflow with an email request for more information.

 NOTE: Anytime a change is made to an applicant's Workflow State or Workflow Reason, please email the Employment Services Representative and copy eocompliance@mtu.edu.